Dreams of India

 Dreams of India is a radio drama, produced by the ZBS Foundation.
 It is the seventh of the Jack Flanders adventure series and the second of the Travels with Jack sub-series.
 It combines elements of American culture and Old-time radio with themes of Sufism, Hindu mysticism and poetry.
+The drama received the AudioFile Earphone Award in 1992 for a "truly exceptional audio presentation".

 Plot

 Jack is approached by the remarkably beautiful and captivating Kamala who wishes to speak to him on behalf of her aunt who, restless and troubled, needs the help of a charming man she met forty years ago who knew that one day, many years later, she would need his help and thus he gave her his card.
 Now that time has come, so she sends her niece with the aged and faded card to New York to find this man, someone called Jack Flanders.

 And so Jack is off on another adventure via New Delhi, Bombay and Bangalore to an old and crumbling painted palace within which a presence dwells.
 A presence that has a few surprises in store for Mr. Flanders.